Welcome to housing Twitter, the shoutiest debate on the internet

 One user who Tweets under the name @reedm recently summed it up: “Housing Twitter drives me nuts because everyone is always angry, everyone thinks they know everything, everyone is hypocritical, and everyone thinks anyone who disagrees with them on any aspect is the dumbest person alive.”

 Hyperbole aside, he has a point.
 The one thing the vast majority of housing Twitter agrees upon is that there is a crisis: The cost of renting and owning property in the U.S. is eating up more and more of people’s paychecks, and homelessness and evictions are on the rise.
-(It may not surprise you to learn that, as the epicenter of many of these issues, San Francisco is disproportionately represented on housing Twitter).
+(It may not surprise you to learn that, as the epicenter of many of these issues, San Francisco—and California on the whole—is disproportionately represented on housing Twitter).
 What’s less agreed upon is what to do about it.
 On housing Twitter, people strongly identify with what they believe will best solve the housing crisis, whether that be sweeping rent control, building many more units, some combination of the two, or something else entirely.
 Discord among people in these different camps is frequent and often aggressive.

 It’s a good microcosm for examining Twitter as a platform for any debate: In no other online arena can opinions transmit and be amplified or shut down so freely or so quickly.
 Even as its participants themselves question their involvement in the conversation, they stay engaged out of the hope of reaching what feels like an elusive consensus, or at the very least educating someone who might step into the fray.
 But one thing’s for certain: As the housing crisis continues to intensify in many cities, without one simple solution in sight, housing Twitter is a more contentious place than ever.